wkrueger/wkrueger.github.io/md/2022-07-ret-cra-to-vite/CRA To Vite.md

 ## React plugin

-Ont of the first things to add is the React plugin in the Vite Config. (`@vitejs/plugin/react`)
+One of the first things to add is the React plugin in the Vite Config. (`@vitejs/plugin/react`).

+Below is shown the final version of the vite config:

 ```ts
 /// <reference types="vitest" />